BETA PHOTO: Approach beta for the Shield, from the top.

 To see another party on this formation might seem unlikely.
 However, because there is only a limited time that climbers can legally access these routes, the likelihood of getting scooped is higher than you might think.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shield:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shield:

 Featured Route For Shield